dndworld/dndworld.github.io/character-building/cc-rules.md

 Unearthed Arcana is unofficial content released by the D&D developers for playtesting.
 Homebrew refers to self-published content created by our server.

 > - UA that gets officially released or revisited later in another UA is banned.
-> - Any UA content that hasn't been vetted for approval yet isn't allowed.
-Therefore, if it is not in the approved UA section, it cannot be used.
+> - Only Approved UA listed in the above document can be used.
-> - Charity content, planeshift content, content released by developers outside D&D Beyond, and Critical Role content is considered unofficial and only approved for use if they are in the homebrew document (i.e. the Blood Hunter class).
+> - Charity content, planeshift content, content released by developers outside D&D Beyond, and Critical Role content is considered unofficial and only approved for use if they are in the Homebrew document (i.e. the Blood Hunter class).
-> - You cannot multiclass with Homebrew and UA classes/subclasses due to balance reasons.
+> - You cannot multiclass with Homebrew and UA classes/subclasses for balance reasons.
 >   - For approved third party content released on D&D Beyond, we will specify if it is eligible for multiclass e.g. Humblewood
 > - If you plan on using Homebrew or UA content, we highly recommend you to use GSheet or DiceCloud sheets due to various limitations of D&D Beyond's Homebrew system.